The Cordell Institute’s mission is to pioneer an ethical data-driven future, promote health and protect people.

 In 2015, at the dawn of the Era of Precision Medicine, two leaders of the Schools of Law and Medicine at Washington University in St. Louis recognized an opportunity to build something unique—a first-of-its-kind collaboration combining world-leading expertise in the science of human genomics and legal expertise in privacy and ethical management of human information to guide the timely and ethically responsible emergence of data-driven healthcare.

-Nancy Staudt, Howard & Caroline Cayne Professor of Law and Dean of the Law School, and Timothy Eberlein, Spencer T. & Ann Olin Distinguished Professor and Chairman of the Department of Surgery at the School of Medicine, co-authored a proposal to establish a new WU institute that would be grounded in four founding principles:
+Nancy Staudt, Howard & Caroline Cayne Distinguished Professor and Dean of the Law School, and Timothy Eberlein, Spencer T. & Ann Olin Distinguished Professor and Chairman of the Department of Surgery at the School of Medicine, co-authored a proposal to establish a new WU institute that would be grounded in four founding principles:

 The Leadership Team

 To guide their new institute, Dean Staudt and Dr. Eberlein turned to accomplished faculty in their respective schools who shared a vision for charting a path for sensible, ethical, evidence-based policies that garner as many of the benefits of human information technologies as possible while minimizing their dangers.

 From the School of Law, Neil Richards, the Thomas & Karole Green Professor of Law, is an internationally renowned expert in privacy law, information law, civil liberties and freedom of expression.

 Jonathan Heusel, Professor of Pathology and of Genetics at the School of Medicine, is an expert in molecular medicine and the development of clinical diagnostics who also directs Clinical and Translational Genomics for the Department of Pathology & Immunology.